Advanced Vocab Words - Set 8 Flashcards

 145

-# Which vocabulary word means the following? n. the highest point or peak n. the point directly above one's head ## Footnote *Hint: starts with "z"*
+# Name the vocab term: n. the highest point or peak n. the point directly above one's head ## Footnote *Hint: starts with "z"*

 zenith ## Footnote synonyms: acme, summit, pinnacle, peak, apex Reaching the _zenith_ of her career, she was celebrated worldwide.